kshitijrajsharma/building-regularization-research/manuscript.md

 In summary, the pre-2010s state-of-the-art could produce “regular” building outlines under favorable conditions, but lacked the robustness and generality needed for broad, automated mapping tasks.
 These limitations set the stage for machine learning, which promised to learn building shape patterns directly from data and reduce the need for ad hoc rules.

-## Transition to Learning-Based Methods (2010s)
+## Learning-Based Methods (2010s)

 By the mid-2010s, the rise of deep learning fundamentally changed how building footprints were extracted.
 Instead of manually defining edges and shape rules, researchers began training convolutional neural networks (CNNs) to recognize buildings and output them in raster or vector form.
-The typical pipeline circa 2015–2017 was to use a semantic segmentation network (such as U-Net or DeepLab) to produce a binary mask of building pixels, then apply a vectorization algorithm to convert that mask into polygons [@url:https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures/].
+The typical pipeline circa 2015–2017 was to use a semantic segmentation network (such as U-Net or DeepLab) to produce a binary mask of building pixels, then apply a vectorization algorithm to convert that mask into polygons [@url:https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures].

 This two-step approach : **CNN segmentation followed by geometric post-processing**  was a direct evolution of earlier workflows, swapping out hand-coded image filters for learned CNN features.
 For example, Marmanis et al. (2016) and Maggiori et al. (2017) mentioned that fully convolutional networks could outperform traditional techniques in detecting building regions from aerial images [@doi:10.3390/ijgi8040191].

 Once a clean building mask was obtained, off-the-shelf polygonization (e.g., marching squares to trace outlines) and Douglas–Peucker simplification would yield a polygon vector.
 A problem with this approach is that semantic segmentation models are unable to delineate the boundaries between objects of the same class.
 This means that a single polygon will be drawn around a group of buildings that share walls, such as a block of rowhouses.
 To handle this case, the semantic segmentation model can be replaced with an instance segmentation model such as **Mask R-CNN**.
-This model generates a separate raster mask for each instance of a class that is detected [@url:https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures/].
+This model generates a separate raster mask for each instance of a class that is detected [@url:https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures].
 Beyong which additional smoothing or regularization was needed, and many practitioners continued to apply tolerance-based simplification or mild “squaring” adjustments to make the polygons map-ready.

 ![Semantic Segmentation to Instance Segmentation Aprooaches , [Source](https://element84.com/software-engineering/automated-building-footprint-extraction-part-3-model-architectures/#:~:text=A%20popular%2C%20yet%20naive%20approach,is%20applied%20to%20the%20polygons) ](https://github.com/user-attachments/assets/8036b15c-4532-4f5d-a863-ce077a379580){#fig:segmentation-approaches height="3in"}